Wavelength-dependent Profiles

 have their own initialization arguments.
 See the listings below.

-method, which works largely the same as GSObject:drawImage()
+method, which works largely the same as GSObject:drawImage(), but requires a

 >>> gband = galsim.Bandpass(lambda w:1.0, wave_type='nm', blue_limit=410, red_limit=550)